Visual sociology photographic project about a reaction to an observation in unexpected situations.

-On my daily basis, I would consider myself as social transportation passenger / urban cyclist, who enjoys a freedom of observation, looking at other passengers, staff which operates transportation vehicles and/or facilities.
+On my daily basis, I would consider myself as social transportation passenger / urban cyclist, who enjoys the freedom of observation, looking at other passengers, staff who operate transportation vehicles and/or facilities.
 But when I am driving my car I have to focus on navigation through the matrix of interconnected roads and signs.
-Observation experience of other fellow drivers is limited to short glimpses due to safe driving mode.
+The observation experience of other fellow drivers is limited to short glimpses due to safe driving mode.
 Such a limitation gave a reason to search for other possibilities visually analyse surrounding urban environments, also to capture the otherness in people portraits.
 S. Sontag puts it in a statement; “There is something on peoples’ faces when they don’t know they are being observed that never appears when they do”.
 (Sontag.
 1977, p.
 37).
-This otherness seems to be obvious while observing people without a camera, but suddenly vanishing when a camera is in between observer and one in front a lens.
+This otherness seems to be obvious while observing people without a camera, but suddenly vanishing when a camera is in between the observer and one in front of a lens.

 But there are quite a few photographers, who mastered to apply this effect to their practice.